daniele47/autosaver/README.md

 2. Do `tests` only for important and complex functions that are hard to get right
 3. Make sure tests `always cleanup resources` even on panic
 4. Make sure there are no weird debug print ever left in code, except if meant as part of the cli
+5. Add more comments to complex functions, just to give general ideas on what is going on

 ## ideas